 Director Nominations.
 The Board considers candidates for director who are recommended by the Nominating & Governance Committee, by other Board members, and by management.
 The Nominating & Governance Committee annually reviews the performance and contributions of individual Board members.
-If a Board member is a candidate for re-election, then the Nominating & Governance Committee considers all aspects of such candidate's qualifications and skills in the context of the Company's needs at that point in time, as well as such person's diversity of experience and individual perspectives.
+If a Board member is a candidate for re-election, then the Nominating & Governance Committee considers all aspects of such candidate's qualifications and skills in the context of the Company's needs at that point in time, as well as such person's diversity of experience, unique perspectives, and social diversity.
 When considering candidates as potential new Board members, the Board and the Nominating & Governance Committee evaluate a candidate's ability to contribute to such diversity.
 While not an exclusive list, the Nominating & Governance Committee considers the following important qualifications when evaluating a director candidate:

-- Commitment to representing the long-term interests of the Company's shareholders. - Entrepreneurial background including business-building skills. - Technology savvy. - Leadership ability, including leadership development experience. - Personal and professional ethics, integrity, and values. - Practical wisdom and sound judgment. - Finance and accounting knowledge. - Familiarity with laws and regulations applicable to our business.
+- Commitment to representing the long-term interests of the Company's shareholders. - Entrepreneurial background including business-building skills. - Technological savvy. - Leadership ability, including leadership development experience. - Personal and professional ethics, integrity, and values. - · Practical wisdom and sound judgment. - Finance and accounting knowledge. - Familiarity with laws and regulations applicable to our business.

-When evaluating re-nomination of existing directors, the Nominating & Governance Committee also considers the nominees' past and ongoing effectiveness on the Board and, with the exception of the employee directors, their independence.
+When evaluating re-nomination of existing directors, the Nominating & Governance Committee also considers the nominees' past and ongoing effectiveness on the Board and, except for the management directors, their independence.

-The Nominating & Governance Committee will consider candidates recommended by Watsco's shareholders pursuant to written applications submitted to the Nominating & Governance Committee, c/o Watsco, Inc., 2665 South Bayshore Drive, Suite 901, Miami, Florida 33133.
-The information required to be included in any such recommendation is set forth in our Second Amended and Restated Bylaws, and the general qualification and specific qualities and skills established by the committee for directors are described above.
+The Nominating & Governance Committee will consider candidates recommended by our shareholders pursuant to written applications submitted to the Nominating & Governance Committee, c/o Watsco, Inc., 2665 South Bayshore Drive, Suite 901, Miami, Florida 33133.
+The information required to be included in any such recommendation is set forth in our By-laws, and the general qualification and specific qualities and skills established by the committee for directors are described above.
+Although we have not adopted a formal policy regarding the consideration of candidates recommended by our shareholders, the Board believes that the procedures set forth in our By-laws are currently sufficient and that the establishment of a formal policy is not necessary.